meilisearch/documentation/guides/main_concepts/search.md

 MeiliSearch has been designed to improve your search experience.

 Today, finding a high-quality search engine may be complicated.
 Because we realized there was a lack of both powerful and simple solutions, we decided to create MeiliSearch.
-The **simplicity of use** is our philosophy and it keeps driving the development of MeiliSearch since the beginning of our adventure.
+The **simplicity of use** is our philosophy and it keeps driving the development of MeiliSearch.

 ## Simple and Intuitive